The Best Underwear for Working Out

 I figured that if a small group of exercisers had such strong opinions, then this was probably something that many men and women wonder about, too.

 So, in this piece I’m going to share with you the different kinds of underwear that you should or should not be wearing when exercising.
 I’ll talk about specific brands.
-And, I’ll talk about the importance of the underwear fabric for moisture wicking and keeping your cool.
+And, I’ll talk about the importance of the underwear fabric for moisture wicking and keeping you cool.

 best underwear to wear when working out pin